-Parents have the option of allowing their child to take courses with Florida Virtual School in lieu of courses offered at a student's school.
+Parents have the option of allowing their child to take virtual courses in lieu of courses offered at a student's school.
+To implement Section 1002.321, F.S., the Florida Department of Education shall develop an online catalog of available digital learning courses provided pursuant to ss.1002.37, 1002.45, 1003.498, and 1003.499, which provides, for each course, access to the course description and completion.
 These courses can be taken as part of the student's school day.